mkolod/CarND-Advanced-Lane-Lines/writeup.md

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

+To generate the perspective transform, we first need a perspective matrix from the source and destinations points.
+These points (referenced by variables src and dst) are provided to the LanePipeline constructor in cell #4 of the IPython notebook.
+We first save src and dst as fields of the LanePipeline object, then get the transform:

+    self.M = cv2.getPerspectiveTransform(self.perspective_src, self.perspective_dst)

+We also store the inverse transform so as to be able to return to the original perspective:

+    self.Minv = cv2.getPerspectiveTransform(self.perspective_dst, self.perspective_src)

 The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
 The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
 I chose the hardcode the source and destination points in the following manner:

 ```python